Sheweny/framework/packages/resolve/README.md

 Sheweny plugin

-This module groups together functions to retrieve data from different types of arguments.
+This module groups functions to retrieve data from different types of arguments.
 The functions group together all the possible cases each time (id, mention, name, start of name, name + tag).
 This module can also be used with slash-commands to give several options to a user.

 ## Getting Started